spoonapps/docs/doc/reference/command_line_interface.md

 ## import

-	'import' - Copies a Spoon image into the local registry
+	'import' - Constructs an image from the specified file and adds it to the local registry

-	Expected usage: spoon import <options> <path>
+	Expected usage: spoon import <options> <filetype> <path>
 	Example: spoon import -n="my-new-image" \\f2\images\image.svm
+			 spoon import -n="my-msi-image" C:\root\app.msi

+	<filetype>: the type of file to import.
+		-svm 					Spoon image file
+		-msi						Microsoft software installer
+		-thinapp					Thinapp configuration file
 	<path>: the path to the spoon image to import
 	<options> available:
 		-n, --name				The name to give the imported image